scrow/ykweb/README.md

 Manager application.
 Ubuntu users may need to implement the fixes [here][1] and [here][2].

+# Configuration

+Copy the included `config.inc.php.sample` to `config.inc.php` and modify it to suit your preferences with respect to activity logging.
+Activity can be logged to the file of your choice, and if desired, users can be permitted to access the last 25 lines of the log file after authenticating to the Yubikey.

+For purposes of logging, two authentication types are available: HTTP Basic and Cloudflare Zero Trust Access.
+The Cloudflare option is for `ykweb` instances placed behind a [Cloudflare Zero Trust application][3].

 # Usage

 To retrieve TOTP codes, simply access the URL corresponding to the content